A DCNN-based Arbitrarily-Oriented Object Detector for Quality Control and Inspection Application: Related Work

-Object detection refers to a fundamental problem in the computer vision area, aiming to design an algorithm to find objects in pictures without human intervention.
-Among the recently proposed methods for object detection, two major strategies can be differentiated: (1) methods based on two-stage Region-CNN (R-CNN) algorithm and (2) methods based on one single-stage Network.\\

-R-CNN \cite{girshick2014rich} is one of the first attempts to use a two-stage architecture neural network for object detection.
-R-CNN processed the problem of object detection as a classification problem based on Region of Interests (ROIs).
-At the first stage, the selective search \cite{uijlings2013selective} algorithm was used to obtain ROIs; second, a Deep Convolutional Neural Network (DCNN) was utilized to extract features as the input of a Support Vector Machine (SVM) classifier.
-Besides, the training process was expensive in space and time.
-With VGG-16 \cite{simonyan2014very}, it took 2.5 GPU-days for the VOC2007 training set.
-Fast R-CNN \cite{girshick2015fast} adopted an end-to-end model for object detection and significantly expedited the training process.
-To be specific, a multi-task loss function was developed to train bounding box regression and classification tasks simultaneously, and an ROI pooling layer was developed and employed to extract features after the last convolutional layer.
-Subsequently, Ren et al. \cite{ren2015faster} built a Region Proposal Network (RPN) by exploiting the architecture of Fast R-CNN to generate proposals instead of selective search, sharing the network of extracted features.
-Moreover, an anchor mechanism was developed to present prior knowledge for the bounding box regression task, making the training processing more stable than before.
+{The roots of most recent and latest object detectors have to be found in those that we can consider as classic detection algorithms (in accordance to the pace at which deep learning methods are evolving), aiming at unoriented detection.
+Among the two-stage detectors, R-CNN~\cite{girshick2014rich} is one of the first attempts to use a two-stage neural network architecture.
+R-CNN regards the object detection problem as a classification task based on Regions of Interest (ROIs).
+In the first stage, the selective search algorithm~\cite{uijlings2013selective} is used to obtain ROIs, while, in the second stage, a DCNN is utilized to produce features that become input of a Support Vector Machine (SVM) classifier.
+As a consequence of the detector structure, the training process is expensive in space and time: with VGG-16~\cite{simonyan2014very}, R-CNN requires 2.5 GPU-days for the VOC2007 training set.
+An improved version, Fast R-CNN~\cite{girshick2015fast}, adopts an end-to-end model for object detection and significantly speeds up the training process.
+To be more specific, a multi-task loss function is developed to address bounding box regression and classification tasks simultaneously, and an ROI pooling layer is developed and employed to extract features after the last convolutional layer.
+Subsequently, Ren et al.~\cite{ren2015faster} developed the concept of Region Proposal Network (RPN) by exploiting the architecture of Fast R-CNN to generate proposals instead of the \emph{selective search} algorithm, sharing the network that produces the features.
+Moreover, an anchor mechanism is developed to provide prior knowledge to the bounding box regression task, making the training process more stable than before.
 Faster R-CNN improved detection performance and narrowed the inference time.
-Under the Faster R-CNN framework, Feature Pyramid Network (FPN) \cite{lin2017feature} employed a feature pyramid architecture to merge the feature maps from different convolution layers by up-sampling.
-The multi-scale detection of FPN exhibited better performance, especially for small objects in the COCO benchmark. \\
+Under the Faster R-CNN framework, the Feature Pyramid Network (FPN)~\cite{lin2017feature} employs a feature pyramid architecture to merge the feature maps from different convolutional layers by up-sampling.
+The multi-scale detection capability of FPN leads to better performance, especially for small objects.}